scyberlife/MultiSiteUserScraper/README.md

 ### Authors:

-Sergei Beliaev - Idea and development - scyberlife
+Sergei Beliaev - Idea and development - <a href="https://github.com/scyberlife">scyberlife</a>